HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/troubleshooting_dxclient.md

 # Troubleshooting DXConnect

 To enable log tracing in DXConnect you will need to access ConfigWizard admin console.
-Once logged in follow the below steps :
+Once logged in follow the below steps:
     1. In the left navigation, expand 'Troubleshooting'.
     2. Under Troubleshooting, Click on 'Logs and trace'.
     3. Navigate to Logging and tracing > server1 > Diagnostic trace service.